 What Are HVAC Technicians?

-A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most importantly, you’ll be knowledgeable about:
+A HVAC technician should be able to repair, install and maintain heating and cooling systems.
+Most work with both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
-This discrepancy is the result of several factors, such as more retirements and competition from other industries.
-There are also more young people seeking college degrees instead of a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of the current shortage in the industry.
+There are several reasons for this discrepancy, such as more retirements and competition from other industries.
+It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?